Logo

 Categories: Bridge,Station,Passenger

 Description: Here is the front cover of the Pennsylvania Railroad Company's 104th Annual Report for the Year Ending 31 December 1950.
 Issued: 14 March 1951.
 Color illustration by Mr. Grif Teller.
 The painting proper is called "Main Line Of Commerce."
-Depicted in the center (L to R) are PRR engine #5843 and another unit whose road number is not recorded.
+Depicted in the center (L to R) is PRR engine #5843 and another unit whose road number is not recorded.
 Both are EP-20's built by GM-EMD and rated at 2,000 horsepower each. #5843 was constructed in August of 1947.
-Also depicted is PRR engine #6444, a J-1 (2-10-4) "Texas" built in Juniata during November of 1943 and retired in February of 1960.
+Partially depicted at the right is PRR engine #6444, a J-1 (2-10-4) "Texas" built in Juniata during November of 1943 and retired in February of 1960.

 Photo Date: 12/31/1950 Upload Date: 3/26/2023 7:03:43 AM